-11) Kevin Williams, DT, 2003: A six time Pro Bowl selection, Williams started all 171 games he has appeared in.
+11) Kevin Williams, DT, 2003: A six time Pro Bowl selection, Williams started all 171 games he appeared in over 11 seasons.
 He ranks eighth with 60 QB sacks, knocked down 66 passes, forced 8 fumbles, and recovered 13, returning two for touchdowns.
 Williams also intercepted 5 passes, bring back two for scores.

 10) Randy Moss, WR, 1998: A five time Pro Bowl selection during his seven seasons with Minnesota, Moss is second in team history in a number of receiving categories, including 587 receptions, 9,316 yards, and 92 touchdowns.

 9) Jeff Siemon, MLB, 1972: A key player as the middle linebacker on the team's top defenses in the mid-1970's, Siemon played in 156 games, starting 123, and was selected to four Pro Bowls.
 He forced 14 fumbles, recovered 11, had 6 QB sacks, and 11 interceptions.

 8) Joey Browner, S, 1983: Selected to the Pro Bowl as a safety six times in his nine seasons, Browner played in 145 games, starting 117.
 He is fourth in interceptions with 37, third in passes defensed with 76, fifth in forced fumbles with 18, and fifth in fumble recoveries in 17.
 He also recorded 9.5 QB sacks, first among Viking defensive backs, and scored 4 touchdowns.